-The toilet system will perform better when water is run for ten to fifteen seconds after flushing to ensure that the waste will proceed to the bottom of the tank.

-Unlike a toilet in a home, which may use up to seven gallons of water per flush, the average recreation vehicle system uses one to three quarts (1 - 3 liters).
-For added convenience and better sanitation system performance, it is advisable to always have four to six inches (10 - 15 cm) of water in the toilet.
+The toilet system will perform better when water is allowed to run for ten to fifteen seconds after flushing to ensure that the waste will proceed to the bottom of the tank.
+Simply hold the lever down to run water into the tank.
+Unlike a toilet in a home, which uses four to seven gallons (18-32 liters) of water per flush, the average recreation vehicle system uses one to three quarts (1-3 liters).
+For added convenience and better sanitation system performance, it is advisable to always have four to six inches (10-15 cm) of water in the toilet bowl.